-Jackson on trip to China: 'It was a great experience'
+Jackson on trip to China: 'It was a great experience overall'

 Warriors fans are conditioned to live on the brink of anxiety and some may have felt cursed after 7-foot center Andrew Bogut walked off the court clutching his back last Friday.

 They can relax, at least for now, as Bogut was a full participant in practice Sunday, the Warriors’ first workout since returning from China at 1 a.m.
 Saturday morning.